Chocolate Chip Pecan Cookies with brown sugar is a great recipe any time of year, but especially around the holidays.

 Add the brown sugar and cream together with the butter in the mixer.

-Add an egg to the bowl.
+Add an egg to the bowl and mix.

 Sift the flour and baking soda together in a separate bowl.